Effectforward/raylib-cpp-template/README.md

 A cross-platform C++ template using CMake and raylib.
 Configured for Windows, Linux, and macOS.

+## Usage

+Click the green **"Use this template"** button on GitHub to create your own project from this template.
+This generates a fresh repository with clean history.

 ## Features

 - Cross-platform build system using CMake